 • you carry out Right to Rent checks if required by law

-• you take responsibility for your lodger's behaviour while they live in your home
+• you take responsibility for the behaviour of anyone living in your home

 If you are a leaseholder